 Today, I’m speaking to Roland Harris.
-That’s not him in the hair raising photograph.
-That is what he wants to talk about.
-Hospital billing.
-Why it’s so darn complicated.
-How he wants to fix it.
+That’s not him in the hair-raising photograph.
+That’s what people look like when they receive their hospital bill.
+Harris wants to fix that.

 Unneccessary costs that get passed on to you, the healthcare consumer.
 That’s when you go to a hospital for a procedure and end up floored when you get your bill.
 Figuring it out can be daunting.

 A closer look reveals charges you never imagined.

 “Transformation needs to take place within the entire industry, with policies, just as it did over a decade ago in the automobile industry,” says Harris. .